Conference papers and presentations

 Steam cracking primarily produces ethylene, but also propylene and, as secondary products, depending on the feedstock employed, a C4 cut rich in butadiene and a C5- cut with a high content of aromatics, particularly benzene .

-This work comprises the detailed modelling and optimisation of an ethylene plant processing fresh propane and recycle streams of ethane and propane.
+This work comprises the detailed modelling and optimization of an ethylene plant processing fresh propane and recycle streams of ethane and propane.

 Over 97% of the annual volume of ethylene produced is based on thermal cracking of petroleum hydrocarbons with steam, i.e., steam cracking or pyrolysis.
 The reactions are highly endothermic, so a high energy input is required.
 After this step, the stream is severely cooled down, in order to stop side reactions .
 The downstream processing starts with a water quench, followed by a multistage compression with the cracked gas is scrubbed for acid gas removal .
 The cracked gas is thereafter dehydrated by chilling and dried by the use of molecular sieves.
 The water-free cracked gas goes into a distillation column train, in order to separate and recover valuable products, like ethylene and propylene.